-11. Financial Instruments and risk management
+13. Financial instruments and risk management

-The Company's financial instruments consist of cash and short-term deposits, amounts receivable, accounts payable and accrued liabilities, and deferred amounts payable.
+The Company's financial instruments consist of cash and short-term deposits, taxes and other receivables, accounts payable and accrued liabilities, and advances received for future exploration work.
 All of the Company's financial instruments are recognized at fair value and are subsequently measured at their amortized cost.
 The recorded values of all financial instruments approximate their current fair values because of their nature and respective maturity dates or durations.